-What is the strata industry’s role if Australia is set to achieve net-zero carbon emissions by 2050?
+Strata industry’s role in helping Australia achieve net-zero carbon emissions by 2050

 Australia’s aim to be a net-zero carbon emitter is still very much in question.

 As an election promise, Albanese says it’s within the party’s reach to make it happen.
 If the Morrison Government agrees to a substantial reduction, it’s likely to be met by relying on carryover climate credits.

 Regardless of the debate on either side of the political grandstand, what does net-zero by 2050 really look like and what role does the strata industry play in helping us get there?

 Here are some ways PICA Group strives to support sustainability:

 - Supporting sustainability through Government partnerships

 - Making a difference starts at “home” – driving momentum from a community level